Succession Planning Lessons from Leading Organizations

 Notes from the Field

 For well over a decade as a consultant and professor studying talent management and succession planning practices, I’ve had the pleasure of working with dozens of organizations across industries and learning from the executives and leadership teams charged with developing the next generation of leadership talent.
 The volatility of today’s business environment provides a rich learning opportunity for identifying executive succession best practices, including talent acquisition, assessment, development, and retention.
-Across the many research projects and consulting engagements that I have conducted on talent management and succession planning, the single most important and foundational practice or strategy remains the talent assessment process.
+Across the many research projects and consulting engagements on succession planning and executive talent management, the single most important and foundational practice or strategy remains the talent assessment process.
 The quality and consistency of assessing leadership talent has emerged as a cornerstone capability that distinguishes organizations with exemplary performance outcomes (1).
 Remarkably, a consistent pattern of best practices or ‘lessons learned’ concerning talent assessment has emerged.

 Lesson #1: Identify Strategic Talent Pools